domesticatedviking/skinnydip/README.md

 ## Goals:
 This method is highly effective for removing fine strings of filament.
-This script is intended as a proof of concept, with the hopes that this functionality would be added to a future revision of Slic3r PE.
+This script is intended as a proof of concept, with the hopes that this functionality would be added to a future revision of Slic3r PE / PrusaSlicer.